intel-lab-lkp/linux/Documentation/locking/hwspinlock.rst

 Doing so is considered a bug (there is no protection against this).
-Upon a successful return from this function, preemption is reenabled, and the state of the local interrupts is restored to the state saved at the given flags.
-This function will never sleep.
+Upon a successful return from this function, preemption is reenabled, and the state of the local interrupts is restored to the state saved at the given flags on non-PREEMPT_RT kernels.
+This function will never sleep on a non-PREEMPT_RT kernel.

 ::